 Dr Audrey Richards, CBE (1899–1984) was a pioneering British social anthropologist who worked mainly in sub-Saharan Africa, notably Zambia, South Africa and Uganda.
 She held lectureships and directorships at LSE, Witwatersrand, Makerere, and Cambridge.
 She was the Second President of ASAUK.

-The Audrey Richards Prize is awarded biennially for the best doctoral thesis in African Studies which has been successfully examined in a British institute of higher education during the two calendar years immediately preceding the next ASAUK Conference.
-So the next prize will be for theses examined between 1 January 2016 and 31 December 2017.
+The Audrey Richards Prize is awarded biennially for the best doctoral thesis in African Studies which has been successfully examined in a British institution of higher education during the two calendar years immediately preceding the next ASAUK Conference.

-The prize is something which will enhance any graduate’s CV and is accompanied by a certificate and an attractive package of book and journal vouchers from the generosity of our publisher donors.
-The winner of the 2016 Prize was Jesse Zink of the University of Cambridge, with two runners up: Maggie Dwyer and Rebecca Jones of the Universities of Edinburgh and Birmingham respectively (see below).
+The Audrey Richards prize is an early mark of esteem for graduate work and is accompanied by a certificate and an attractive package of book and journal vouchers from the generosity of our publisher donors.

 The runners-up were: